Safe Women, Strong Nations

 REFORMING FEDERAL LAW TO RESTORE SAFETY TO NATIVE WOMEN

 The Center collaborates with Native women’s organizations and Indian nations to change and improve United States law that unjustly restricts Indian nations from adequately investigating, prosecuting, and punishing these crimes against all perpetrators.
 The Center supports efforts to strengthen Indian nations in restoring safety to Native women.
 Our project recognizes that protection of Native women must involve strengthening the ability of Indian nations to effectively police their lands and prosecute and punish criminal offenders.
-Towards that goal, the Center has been active in national efforts to restore limited concurrent criminal jurisdiction to Indian nations over domestic violence through legislative initiatives such as the SAVE Native Women Act and to strengthen and reauthorize the Violence Against Women Act.

 TRAINING NATIVE COMMUNITIES

 Restoring tribal criminal authority will only end violence against Native women if Indian nations have the institutional capacity and readiness to exercise such jurisdiction.
-Many Indian nations have started developing the infrastructure for tribal justice systems to provide safety to Native women and girls within their territories, including tribal police departments, codes, and courts.
+Many Indian nations are developing the infrastructure for tribal justice systems to provide safety to Native women and girls within their territories, including tribal police departments, codes, and courts.
 Many have domestic violence codes; training for tribal law enforcement, tribal courts, prosecutors, and probation officers; and various programs for domestic violence offenders.

 FOR MORE INFORMATION